 Bridges calls all this the “Second Job Shift.”
 (The first shift came with the Industrial Revolution and its sharp division of labor.)
 He says our belief that work equals job, and our need to have a job in order to feel complete and financially secure, are acquired habits, not necessities or natural conditions.

-- to see everything inside and outside our organization—including clients, suppliers, bosses and subordinates — as potential customers for our services;
+- See everything inside and outside our organization—including clients, suppliers, bosses, and subordinates—as potential customers for our services;

-- to comprehend the changing opportunities that today’s driving forces are creating;
+- Comprehend the changing opportunities that today’s driving forces are creating;

-- to develop an eye for unmet needs in the marketplace that we can move to fulfill;
+- Develop an eye for unmet needs in the marketplace that we can move to fulfill;

-- to thoroughly understand how our own products or services will be affected by social and economic changes; and
+- Thoroughly understand how our own products or services will be affected by social and economic changes; and

-- to acquire the skills necessary to manage these transitions.
-All of us must also begin handling our careers as if we are our own micro businesses, what Bridges calls “You and Company.”
+- Begin handling our careers as if we are our own micro-businesses, what Bridges calls “You and Company.”

 In summary, this is an engaging, thought-provoking examination of the near future of society and work, well worth reading.

 CLAUDE WHITMYER provides career guidance to executives and managers who want to master the new workplace requirements (www.meaningfulwork.com).